makeitmin/handwriting-classifier/README.md

-# 2019-2_DeepLearning-Project
+# Handwriting_Classifier
-This is Handwriting Distinction Project using CNN(Convolution Neural Network).
-The project was conducted at deep-learning class in Korea Polytechnic University.
-The model in this project uses multi-class-classification and distincts each handwriting of 10 people.
+This is Handwriting Classification Project using CNN(Convolution Neural Network).
+The project was conducted at DL class in Korea Polytechnic University.
+The model in this project uses multi class classification and distincts handwritings of 10 people.
 Final accuracy is 85.83%.
 The project will be updated continuously.

 ## Prerequsites
-- Dataset
+- Dataset(.csv files)
 - Anaconda3 4.4.0 (Python 3.6)
 - Tensorflow 1.15.0
 - OpenCV 4.1.1.26